Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

 But before that, if you are here then let me first congratulate you for making the right decision to learn Python programming language, the king of programming languages.🎉

+Top 10 Websites to Learn Python Programming for Beginners Here you will find some of the best places to learn Python for free, I have handpicked these resources with a couple of Python experts.

+I have purposefully chosen as few resources as possible but still with some options.
+Just in case you have any other useful Python websites which teach Python development for free then feel free to suggest them.🙏🙌

+ <h2>Now let's introduce 10 of the best Python training sites👊🏼👨‍💻</h2>